Diptera-ai/LarvaeDispenser/README.md

    3. Fill the bottle with clean water (or use the second clean water bottle with the blue connectors cap) and close it tightly.
    4. Place an empty collecting cup.
    5. Switch to **Pressure On** and press **Wash**.
 Repeat wash 3 times.
+   6. Pressing **Save daily report** will generate a csv file with the day's counts at the daily_reports directory on the desktop.
+   7. When you exit, the program will try to send system logs to Diptera.ai.
+Please make sure that you have internet connection.

 <br/>